ginkage/MHI-AC-Ctrl-ESPHome/README.md

 Has now 5 different fan modes but I'm not sure if the auto mode works proper, keep testing.

+# low temperature heating and cooling

+To allow for lower temperature heating or cooling, set the visual_min_temperature in the climate section of the yaml like so:

+climate:
+  - platform: MhiAcCtrl
+    name: "MHI Air Conditioner"
+    temperature_offset: true
+    visual_min_temperature: 17.0

+This will allow for lower temperature heating or cooling

 # Hardware
  - Hardware designed by [fonske](https://github.com/fonske) can be found [here](JLCPCB/Hardware.md)

 # Changelog:

+**v4.1** (2025-07)
+ - Changed climate.CLIMATE_SCHEMA to fix deprecation warning in 2025.5.0 and higher
+ - Make 0.5 degrees setpoint actually work
+ - Allow low temp heating and cooling (below 18 degrees)

 **v4.0** (2025-04)
  - Compatibility with ESPHOME 2025.2+